openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 myFileStream.open(myFile, FileMode.READ);

 The fileMode parameter (the second parameter of the open() and openAsync() methods), specifies the mode in which to open the file: for read, write, append, or update.
-For details, see the previous section, [“FileStream open](#696154181379824-_bookmark422) [modes” on page 690](#696154181379824-_bookmark422).
+For details, see the previous section, ["FileStream open](#696154181379824-_bookmark422) [modes" on page 690](#696154181379824-_bookmark422).

 If you use the openAsync() method to open the file for asynchronous file operations, set up event listeners to handle the asynchronous events: